carlynorama/ExploreGlobals/README.md

 If they don't exist, write accessors in C

-pro: potentially easy.
+pro: potentially easy if not time consuming.
 Swift doesn't even need to know you're misbehaving.
-con: no one will stop you from misbehaving.
+con: no one will stop you from misbehaving. (unless write locks in the C, pita. )

+### Put lightweight C helper funcs in an actor

+#### CounterCompromise.swift

+- pro: better than nothing.
+- con: a lot of work for EVERY global and still potentially a bunch of new C.

 ### Header Tricks?